 This detailed comparison of London and New York covers everything, from the quality of transport to the best food and parks.
-We’ve even got something for those of you that are thinking of permanently relocating to one of these cities!
+We’ve even got something for those of you that are thinking of permanently relocating to one of these international destinations!

 So, should your next destination be the Big Apple or should you head to Where Royalty Lives?
 Read on and find out!